FUNDAMENTAL VS TECHNICAL ANALYSIS

 Human can lie but chart can’t

-let’s take an example suppose we live in a society and we want to sell our flat, might be we will circulate the news to all society members that we want to sell our flat while may be our far relative will get to know this news later.
+let’s take an example suppose we live in a society and we want to sell our flat, might we circulate the news to all society members that we want to sell our flat while maybe our far relative will get to know this news later.

-Similarly what is internally going on a company, board of directors, promoters etc. already know and they have planned their position according to that while we get any positive or negative news later.
-That’s the main reason we noticed during results sometime bad result and still stock move up like a rocket while on other hand dragged down in positive result.
+Similarly what is internally going on a company, board of directors, promoters, etc. already knows and they have planned their position according to that while we get any positive or negative news later.
+That’s the main reason we noticed during results sometimes bad results and still stock move up like a rocket while on other hand dragged down in positive result.

-Which one is good for trader and investor?
+Which one is good for traders and investors?

-Trader and investor both have different goals in mind.
+Traders and investors both have different goals in mind.

-Fundamental analysis helps to identify long term opportunity so it’s good for investor.
-While Technical analysis helps to identify many short term, medium term and long term opportunity so it is good for both trader and investor.
+Fundamental analysis helps to identify long-term opportunities so it’s good for investors.
+Technical analysis helps to identify many short-term, medium-term, and long-term opportunities so it is good for both traders and investors.